21 things to do this spring for adults

-Solve a gruesome murder by figuring out time of death using bugs, analyse fingerprints and decode blood spatter patterns.
+Solve a gruesome murder by figuring out time of death using bugs, analysing fingerprints and decoding blood spatter patterns.

 Roam the galleries with a drink in hand, meet scientists at pop-up science stations and gaze at Hope lit up in Hintze Hall at our monthly Lates event.

-In March we take a look at life inspired by nature, April sees us dosing up on nature's medicine and in May we're uncovering the collections.
+In March we take a look at unloved animals, April sees us embarking on a tour of London and in May we're exploring extinction.

-Take a deep breath and stretch out under the blue whale.
-Feel rejuvenated with a morning yoga class hosted in collaboration with East of Eden.
+Take a deep breath and stretch out under the blue whale at a morning yoga class hosted in collaboration with East of Eden.
 After a live gong bath to finish the session, explore the galleries before the Museum opens to the public.

-Resembling modern fish and dolphins, the specimens in the Fossil Marine Reptiles gallery include a female ichthyosaur fossil with evidence of six unborn young in her womb, and another specimen that died and was preserved in the process of giving birth.
+Resembling modern fish and dolphins, the fossil specimens in the Fossil Marine Reptiles gallery include a female ichthyosaur with evidence of six unborn young in her womb, and one that died and was preserved in the process of giving birth.